Here’s What It’s Like At The Headquarters Of The Teens Working To Stop Mass Shootings

 PARKLAND, Florida — At dusk on Sunday night, Cameron Kasky was taking a brief, quiet moment for himself.
-He lay on a picnic table in a park not far from Marjory Stoneman Douglas High School where a gunman opened fire Wednesday, killing 17 of his classmates and teachers, and wounding 14 others.
+He lay on a picnic table in a park not far from Marjory Stoneman Douglas High School, where a gunman opened fire Wednesday, killing 17 of his classmates and teachers, and wounding 14 others.

 Kasky was exhausted.
 He estimated that he’d done more than 50 interviews since the shooting, all to promote a movement against gun violence that he and his young friends have spearheaded in the wake of their school’s tragedy.

-“We, as a community, needed one thing,” he said of his desire to form the group to give his friends a purpose amid the tragedy.
+“We, as a community, needed one thing,” he said of his desire to form the group to give his friends a purpose amid the grief.

 Kasky, just 17, said he first came up with the name of this new movement, “Never Again,” while wearing his Ghostbusters pajamas.

-In just days, the group of teenage survivors have made themselves impossible to ignore, headlining rallies, penning op-eds, and blanketing cable news coverage over the President’s Day weekend with their calls for action.
+In just days, the group of teenage survivors have made themselves impossible to ignore, headlining rallies, penning op-eds, and blanketing cable news coverage over the Presidents Day weekend with their calls for action.

-But behind-the-scenes, they’re also just kids — sitting in a circle on the floor in one of their parents’ house, eating a batch of baked pasta, tweeting at each other, and comparing which celebrity just shared their post.
+But behind the scenes, they’re also just kids — sitting in a circle on the floor in the home of one of their parents, eating a batch of baked pasta, tweeting at each other, and comparing which celebrity just shared their post.
 There’s laughter and tears, and “Mr. Brightside” by the Killers plays briefly, but it’s also remarkably businesslike.
-There’s work to do and a seemingly endless amount of phone calls to answer.
+There’s work to do and a seemingly endless number of phone calls to answer.

 “We slept enough to keep us going, but we’ve been nonstop all day, all night,” said Sofie Whitney, 18, a senior who estimated that she has spent 70% of the past 48 hours speaking with reporters.
 “This isn’t easy for us, but it’s something I need to do.”